Modern Slavery & Human Trafficking Statement 2023

 Mercury acknowledges the prevalence of modern slavery in the world today.
 Mercury is committed to driving out acts of modern-day slavery and human trafficking within the construction industry, wherever it may exist.
 Mercury acknowledges its responsibilities under the Modern Slavery Act 2015 and will ensure transparency within the organisation and with suppliers of goods and services and all those who make up the supply chain within Mercury.

-MMercury operates within the construction industry in various countries predominantly throughout the European Union (EU) and the UK.
+Mercury operates within the construction industry in various countries predominantly throughout the European Union (EU) and the UK.
 Depending on the geographical location and industry sector, Mercury provides general contracting, project management, mechanical engineering, electrical engineering, fire-protection, technical and maintenance services.
-It has a diverse workforce of over 2500 employees and over 40 nationalities.
+It has a diverse workforce of over 2500 employees and over 55 nationalities.

 Mercury is committed to acting with integrity in all its dealings, relationships, and supply chains, and takes a zero-tolerance approach to slavery and human trafficking.
 Hidden labour exploitation is unacceptable in our or any other industry.

 To support this commitment, Mercury have developed policies, guidelines, training, monitoring and review mechanisms to inform our employees and suppliers of the values we expect to be upheld while employed or dealing with Mercury.
 Specific training in relation to modern slavery is being rolled out across the company.
-Mercury is confirming via a poster and communication campaign that its “Speak Up” confidential hotline for reporting instances of unethical or illegal behaviour includes reporting an actual or suspected instances of modern slavery.
+Since our last statement Mercury has issued further communications and launched a new post campaign, in which it has confirmed that its “Speak Up” confidential hotline for reporting instances of unethical or illegal behaviour includes reporting an actual or suspected instances of modern slavery.
+The posters also contributed to raising awareness of the issue and behaviours that may signify the presence of modern slavery.

 Mercury is consistently improving its communication of these policies and guidelines to its staff and supply chain partners.
 These are also subject to continuing review.
 Mercury will ensure that the publishing of each Modern Slavery Statement is used as an opportunity to create further awareness of modern slavery and each employees’ obligations in respect of same.